 Salicylic acid cleansers and benzoyl peroxide creams are your best bet for fighting pimples on the chest.
 The best combination would be a salicylic acid acne cleanser to remove dirt and sweat from your chest or back and leave on benzoyl peroxide cream for the night (check out the MDacne Body Duo, which has both).

 The skin on the chest is different than the skin on your face.
-It has less sebaceous glands per square inch than the face and can easily be irritated by retinoids.
+It has fewer sebaceous glands per square inch than the face and can easily be irritated by retinoids.
 Thus, retinoids (Differin, Epiduo, and retinoic acid) should NOT be used on chest acne).

 What should I do about chest acne cysts?

 Acne cysts are deep enlarged sebaceous glands.
 They are usually painful and inflamed and are very hard to eliminate with topical treatment alone.
 People with many acne cysts on their chest would need to refer to their local dermatologist and consider adding oral antibiotics or Accutane to their topical treatment routine.
-Acne supplements rich in pantothenic acid *vitamin B5 and vitamin A can be a good addition to topical treatment for people with acne cysts on the chest and back.
+In addition, acne supplements rich in pantothenic acid *vitamin B5 and vitamin A can be a good addition to topical treatment for people with acne cysts on the chest and back.

 Can sunscreens cause acne on the chest?

 Using the wrong sunscreen can cause body acne, including acne on your back and chest.
-Your chest is especially susceptible to clogged pores because these oil glands on the chest are bigger and more active than facial pores.
+Your chest is especially susceptible to clogged pores because these oil glands are bigger and more active than facial pores.
 To prevent sunscreen-induced body acne breakouts, make sure you use only oil-free sunscreen specially formulated for acne-prone skin.

 Can you still have chest acne after your facial acne has cleared?